cosmosking2050/API/1.3/CONTENTS/POSTBACKS/POSTBACK_DELIVERY_REPORTS.md

 </POSTBACK>
 ```

-When the MMS was not delivered because it was rejected by the carrier we return a postback E102
+When the MMS was not delivery fails because of various reasons we return a postback E102

 _E102 Example:_
 ```xml